stitchdata/docs/_integration-schemas/facebook-ads/ads_insights_region.md

     type: "string"
     primary-key: true
     description: "The ID of the ad."
+    foreign-key: true

   - name: "adset_id"
     type: "string"
     primary-key: true
     description: "The ID of the ad set.
 An ad set is a group of ads that share the same budget, schedule, delivery optimization, and targeting."
+    foreign-key: true

   - name: "campaign_id"
     type: "string"
     primary-key: true
     description: "The ID of the campaign.
 Campaigns contain ad sets and ads."
+    foreign-key: true

   - name: "date_start"
     type: "date-time"
     primary-key: true
     replication-key: true
-    description: "The start date."
+    description: "The start date of the ad."

+  - name: "region"
+    type: "string"
+    primary-key: true
+    description: "The region by which the data is segmented."

   - name: "date_stop"
     type: "date-time"
-    description: "The end date."
+    description: "The end date of the ad."

   - name: "ad_name"
     type: "integer"